matloff/fasteR/README.md

 > ❄️  Your Turn
 >
-> Try some of these operations on R's built-in
+> Try some of these operations on R's built-in **faithful** dataset.
-> **faithful** dataset.
-For instance, find the number of eruptions for
+> For instance, extract the sub-data frame consisting of all rows in
 > which the waiting time was more than 80 minutes.

 ## <a name="moreextract"> </a> Lesson 8:  More Examples of Extracting Rows, Columns